-The list includes artists, nurses, physicians, police, veterinarians, soldiers, museum workers, firefighters, lawyers, teachers, psychologists, and other mental health workers.
+The list includes social workers, law enforcement professionals, protective services professionals, artists, nurses, physicians, veterinarians, soldiers, museum workers, firefighters, lawyers, teachers, psychologists, and other mental health workers.

 Why do people burn out?

 Burnout comes from repeated direct exposure or victimization to trauma, or being forced to participate in trauma, or from witnessing trauma.
 There are many different kinds of trauma.
 The effects of trauma are felt in different ways by different people, sometimes even years later.
 The reactions to trauma can be influenced by individual personal emotions, history and experiences.
 If you experienced trauma, or have been traumatized, you may already know that it does not just "go away with time."
 You cannot just "get over it."